elastic/integrations/packages/azure/docs/platformlogs.md

 `eventhub` :
   _string_
 It is a fully managed, real-time data ingestion service.
 Elastic recommends using only letters, numbers, and the hyphen (-) character for Event Hub names to maximize compatibility.
-You can use existing Event Hubs having underscores (_) in the name, and the integration will adjust the settings when required.
+You can use existing Event Hubs having underscores (_) in the Event Hub name; in this case, the integration will replace underscores with hyphens (-) when it uses the Event Hub name to create dependent Azure resources behind the scenes (e.g., the storage account container to store Event Hub consumer offsets).
 Default value `insights-operational-logs`.

 `consumer_group` :